Why public speaking is good

 There are many advantages to the skill.
 As future managers and leaders, we want them to be confident to be able to speak in front of others.

 Presentation skill is an important skill that managers and leaders need to learn to communicate, it is not an easy skill, but it is one that anyone can learn and become better at.

-There was a story of a group of young entrepreneurs with one of the most innovative ideas, but they were unable to properly articulate their ideas to investors, hence they brought in a presenter after many of their attempts failed, the presenter helped them in return for a share of their company because they had no money to pay him.
+There was a story of a group of young entrepreneurs with one of the most innovative ideas.
+Unfortunately, they were unable to articulate their ideas to investors.
+So after a few failed attempts, they brought in a presenter.
+The presenter helped them but in return for a share of their company because they had no money to pay him.
 The presentation was successful and the presenter became part of the company.
-There have been many instances of great writers who are unable to present their dreams to others.
-It is a skill that can be learned if don’t want others to tell your story.
+Presentation skill can be learned.

-We are offering feedbacks and classes on how to give better presentation.
+We are offering feedbacks and classes on how to give better presentations.
 Even the best presenters can have a bad day, but the best way to avoid any misfortune is to practice and practice even more.
-But once you get used to presenting in front of a large audience, it can be therapeutic to the point of looking forward to your next presentation.
+Once you get used to presenting in front of a large audience, it can be therapeutic to the point of looking forward to it.

-As a teacher, my audience varies and even the same class can need different motivation techniques to connect with them, so being able to read your audience is also important.
+As a teacher, my audience varies but even the same class needs different motivation techniques to connect with them, so being able to read your audience is also important.
 The first few minutes of any presentation can be crucial especially in front of an audience that you are meeting for the first time.